-Extracellular matrix (ECM) is a three-dimensional network of macromolecules that provides a microenvironment capable of supporting and regulating cell functions.
-However, only few research organisms are available for the systematic dissection of the composition and functions of the ECM, particularly during regeneration.
-We utilized a free-living flatworm Schmidtea mediterranea to develop an integrative approach consisting of decellularization, proteomics, and RNA-interference (RNAi) to characterize and investigate ECM functions during tissue homeostasis and regeneration.
-High-quality ECM was isolated from planarians, and its matrisome profile was characterized by LC-MS/MS. The functions of identified ECM components were interrogated using RNAi.
-Using this approach, we discovered that heparan sulfate proteoglycan and kyphoscoliosis peptidase are essential for both tissue homeostasis and regeneration.
-Altogether, our strategy provides a robust experimental approach for identifying novel ECM components involved in regeneration that might not be discovered bioinformatically.
+The extracellular matrix (ECM) is a three-dimensional network of macromolecules that provides a microenvironment capable of supporting and regulating cell functions.
+However, only a few research organisms are available for the systematic dissection of the composition and functions of the ECM, particularly during regeneration.
+We utilized the free-living flatworm Schmidtea mediterranea to develop an integrative approach consisting of decellularization, proteomics, and RNA interference to characterize and investigate ECM functions during tissue homeostasis and regeneration.
+ECM-enriched samples were isolated from planarians, and their proteomes were characterized by LC-MS/MS. The functions of identified ECM components were interrogated using RNAi.
+Using this approach, we found that heparan sulfate proteoglycan is essential for tissue regeneration.
+Our strategy provides an experimental approach for identifying both known and novel ECM components involved in regeneration.

 Address reprint requests to: Alejandro Sánchez Alvarado